 That’s when I learned about Ceasefire.
 Ceasefire is a national violence prevention model that grew out of Boston and was gaining traction in other cities, like Chicago.
-Oakland Community Organizations, my community organizing group, flew the Boston Ceasefire leaders out to Oakland to tell us what they did to dramatically reduce homicide in their city.
+My community organizing network flew the Boston Ceasefire leaders out to Oakland to tell us what they did to dramatically reduce homicide in their city.
 What I heard hooked me.

 Violence isn’t random.
-The goal of Ceasefire is to focus on the people actively involved in violent circles, in order to interrupt shootings before they happen.
-What’s innovative is that the goal isn’t to focus on possible violent offenders in order to arrest them.
-The goal was instead to CONNECT: to connect young people to real job opportunities beyond drug dealing, to connect young people to supportive social services that can help them make different choices, to connect young people to former violent offenders who have changed their lives and could help mediate conflicts and disputes.
+The goal of Ceasefire is to focus on people actively involved in violent circles, in order to interrupt shootings before they happen.
+What’s innovative is that the Ceasefire model doesn’t target violent offenders in order to to arrest them.
+The goal instead was to CONNECT them.
+To connect young people to real job opportunities beyond drug dealing, to connect young people to supportive social services that could help them make different choices, to connect young people to community members who cared about them, and to connect young people to former violent offenders who had changed their lives and who could help mediate conflicts and disputes.

-It took a lot of effort to get this cultural change off the ground in Oakland.
-My team of community leaders and I met with the police chief and the department of social services, we met with job-training programs and other services for Oaklanders, like art and culture opportunities.
-We brought thousands of people out in support of this strategy, which we called LIFELINES.
-We said: “This is the new way to handle violence in our city.
+It was hard work to get this new strategy off the ground in Oakland.
+A lot of people said it couldn’t be done.
+But my team of community leaders and I met with the police chief, we met with the department of social services, we met with job-training programs, we met with church leaders and community-based programs, and we got them to commit to work together for the Ceasefire violence prevention model.
+We mobilized thousands of people to stand before the mayor and police in support of Ceasefire.
+We declared: “This is the new way to handle violence in our city.
 This is what Oakland should invest in.”

 And we won!
-The city hired street outreach workers to build relationships with young people involved in violent circles and interrupt conflicts.
-The police started partnering with community and social services to connect potential offenders with help, and together these partners let it be known, in no uncertain terms, that gun violence would not be tolerated in the city.
+Oakland hired street outreach workers to build relationships with young people involved in violent circles to interrupt conflicts.
+The police started partnering with community and social services to connect potential offenders with help.
+We built an alliance between community, faith leaders, social services and police that hadn’t existed before.